julianjca/Foreign-Exchange-Currency/README.md

-# Shopee FE Test
+# Foreign Exchange Currency

-Here is the repository for the test.
+Here is the repository for Foreign Exchange Currency App.
 The web application is React base with Next JS Framework.